PHASE I GETTING STARTED IN APT

 1. Start APT.
 APT operates in two modes: Phase I and Phase II.
 It will initially be in Phase I mode.

-2. Open a new proposal in APT by clicking on the New HST Proposal button.
+2. Open a new proposal in APT by going to the New Document pulldown and selecting New HST Proposal.
 Alternately, you can read in a previous cycle's proposal or one that you previously started (under the File menu, select Open and nagivate to where the file is).

 3. Start the Form Editor by clicking on this tool in the tool-bar; if you opened a New HST Proposal, you will be in the Form Editor by default.
 Click on Proposal Information in the Tree Editor, and fill in the appropriate information.